blind-anonymous/entity-matchers/README.md

 - `sparse` is the experiment SpaRealEA.

 ## Datasets sampling
 The source code to run the IDS* algorithm is provided under `SampKG-OpenEA` folder for your convenience.
-If you want to create samples of any pair of KGs, you need to follow these steps:
+If you want to create samples of any pair of KGs, you need to follow these steps (after you activated the environment):

+1. Download the full datasets zip `full_kgs.zip` from [https://zenodo.org/record/4540561#.YClg3nVKhhE	](https://zenodo.org/record/4540561#.YClg3nVKhhE) and uncompress it in a folder or your convenience.
+The zip contains a directory for each datasets (containing relation triples plus attribute triples) plus a directory containing the seed alignment between DBPedia and YAGO (`ent_links_dbpedia_yago`) and betweehn DBPedia and Wikidata (`ent_links_dbpedia_wikidata`).
-1. Locate the file `strategy.py` under `SampKG-OpenEA/src/sampkg/generator` and add a new dictionary of the following format (the example reported is for the DBP_en_YG_en_100K_V1 dataset):
+2. Locate the file `strategy.py` under `SampKG-OpenEA/src/sampkg/generator` and add a new dictionary of the following format (the example reported is for the DBP_en_YG_en_100K_V1 dataset):
 ```
 SAMPLE_NAME = {
     'max_degree_kg1': 100,